brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 This script was clean and was easy to use; all I had to do was change the four runs, min_, max_ and step_ variables to change looping for average calculation and the integers tested.

 ## Testing Small Numbers
-Initially this script was tested with 1000 runs, min_ of 10, max_ of 500 and a step_ of 50; the results are as follows.
+Initially, this script was tested with 1000 runs, min_ of 10, max_ of 500 and a step_ of 50; the results are as follows.

 |Range|Average Number Generations|
 |--- |--- |